jayshankarshahu/Tably-Extension/README.md

   <br>
 </h1>

-<h4 align="center">Tably is a Chrome extension that simulates Alt+Tab behavior for your browser tabs using ALT+Q
+<h4 align="center">Tably is a Chrome extension that simulates Alt+Tab behavior for your browser tabs using Alt+Q
 </h4>

 <p align="center">